FatimAmiri/main/docs/.source/citing.rst

-.. _attribution:
+.. _citing:

 ********************************************************************************
-Attribution
+Citing
 ********************************************************************************

-If you..., please refer...
+If you use the **compas** library in a project, please refer to the GitHub repository.

 .. code-block:: latex